HJuls2/perceptron-naive-bayes-text-classification/README.md

 * MatPlotLib

 ## Instructions
-Launching the main.py script the program executes training and testing (in the order) for Percetron, Bernoulli Naive Bayes and Multinomila Naive Bayes.
+Launching the test.py script the program executes training and testing (in the order) for Percetron, Bernoulli Naive Bayes and Multinomial Naive Bayes, typing 'a' when requested.
+Otherwise, typing 'b' Bernoulli NB will run, 'm' for Multinomial and 'p' for Perceptron.
 Perceptron needs the setting of the max number of iterations to perform for each class.

 ## Credits